This post contains affiliate links. Read the full disclosure here.

 Walt Disney World also has multiple golf courses and putt-putt golf courses, if you need even more to do on your vacation!

 Disneyland on the other hand, doesn’t have nearly as much to offer.
-There is Downtown Disney, which is comparable to Disney Springs, with dining, shopping, and entertainment.
-But beyond this area, there isn’t a lot to do outside of the theme parks at Disneyland.
+There is the Downtown Disney District, which is comparable to Disney Springs, with dining, shopping, and entertainment.
+But beyond this area, there isn’t a lot to do outside of the theme parks at Disneyland unless you venture into greater Anaheim or Los Angeles.

 Theme parks get a bad rap, but both Disneyland and Disney World have some excellent food.
 Sure, you can find some not so great burgers and pizza, but if you pay attention and read reviews you can find some truly delicious restaurants and snacks at both parks.
 Both parks also have character meals to choose from.